canutoth/INF1032-theBechdelTest/README.md

 **Key scripts include:**

+- `APIRequestManager.swift`: This Swift file defines a singleton class `APIRequestManager`, which manages two arrays: one for `WelcomeElement` objects and another for `CompleteMovie` objects.
+It ensures a single shared instance of the class can be accessed throughout the app.
 - `ContentView.swift`: This SwiftUI file defines a `ContentView` that displays a button for users to fetch movies.
 When the button is clicked, it triggers an asynchronous task that retrieves movies using the BechdelTest API, then fetches detailed information for each movie from the OMDb API.
 The retrieved movies are classified by country and by decade, and relevant data is printed to the console for further analysis.
 - `Models.swift`: Contains the model of the results returned by the BechdelTest api merged with the OMDb API.
 - `apiRequest.swift`: Send a request to the BechdelTest API and, for each film returned, make a subsequent request to the OMDb API to retrieve additional details about the film.